GeneralPancakeMSTR/PublicNotes/lsystems.md

 <img src="attachments/lsystems/2021-09-22-22-59-27.png" width="500"/>

-And, ultimately, what we want to do is take the position of the first vertex of each line, and subtract it from the position of its second.
+Ultimately, what we want to do is take the position of the first vertex of each line, and subtract it from the position of its second.
 In terms of the data we're looking at, something like this:

 ```py
 l0 = (v0, v1) -> d0 = v1 - v0